monero-project/monero-site/_i18n/en/resources/user-guides/monero-wallet-cli.md

 "wallet_info" - Show wallet main address and other info.
 "balance" - Show balance.
 "address all" - Show all addresses.
-"address new" - Create new subaddress.
+"address new [<label text with white spaces allowed>]" - Create new subaddress.
 "transfer <address> <amount>" - Send XMR to an address.
 "show_transfers [in|out|pending|failed|pool]" - Show transactions.
 "sweep_all <address>" - Send whole balance to another wallet.